 Girl Scout Cookies

 Girl Scout Cookie season runs from January through April, so if you haven't ordered your cookies yet, you better do it before you miss out.
 Fortunately, you don't even have to hunt down a booth nearby, as you can shop for these addictive treats online.
 If you're hoping to try the new Adventurefuls, though, you may be out of luck — that particular flavor is being hit by supply chain issues.

 Seasonal Fruits and Veggies

-Buying in-season fruits and vegetables is one of the easiest ways to eat healthy on a budget.
-In March, look for these veggies: artichokes, broccoli, Brussels sprouts, cauliflower, leeks, lettuce, mushrooms, parsnips, radishes, rutabagas, and turnips.
-And if you're dreaming of a sunny, warm beach, pineapple will be in season this month, so stock up and enjoy!
+Buying in-season fruits and vegetables is one of the easiest ways to eat healthy without sacrificing flavor.
+In March, look for these veggies to be at their peak: artichokes, broccoli, Brussels sprouts, cauliflower, leeks, lettuce, mushrooms, parsnips, radishes, rutabagas, and turnips.
+And if you're dreaming of a taste of the tropics, pineapple will be in season this month, so stock up and enjoy!

-If you're interested in seeing what's in season and local, be sure to check the Seasonal Food Guide website.
-Choose your state and time frame, and you'll see what kinds of fresh produce you should keep an eye out for.
+Be sure to check out what's in season and local with the Seasonal Food Guide website.
+Choose your state and time frame, and you'll see what kinds of fresh produce you should put at the top of your list.

 3 Things NOT to Buy in March